corvuspay/android-sdk/README.md

 ## Checkout

 ### Checkout initialization
-To start a checkout process, the SDK's `checkout()` method should be called, which requires you to provide the `Activity` from which the method is called, and a `Checkout` object which holds information about the transaction:
+To initiate a checkout process, the SDK's `checkout()` method should be called, which requires you to provide the `Activity` from which the method is called, and a `Checkout` object which holds information about the transaction.
 ```kotlin
 CorvusPay.checkout(activity: Activity, checkout: Checkout)
 ```
+When the Checkout object is created, it needs to be signed, before being used as an argument in the above-mentioned function.

+Signing is done by retrieving the string interpretation of the Checkout object using its `generateStringForSignature(): String` function.
+The result of the function is used as the content that will be hashed and added into the Checkout object by using its `copy(signature = ... )` function.

+In order to create the hash, the SHA256 algorithm is used, along with the secret key known to the merchant and Corvus.

 &nbsp;
 ### Checkout object